MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al509.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # Compiler Warning AL509
-Constant value '{0}' is outside of the valid ordinal range for this {1} type.
+Constant value '{0}' is outside of the valid ordinal range for this option type.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)